 Some people buy these for home use and expect them to be super-quiet.
-They are a lot less decibels than air rowers, but not exactly ‘whisper’ quiet.
+They are a lot fewer decibels than air rowers, but not exactly ‘whisper’ quiet.

 The displays aren’t that advanced

-Water rowers typically don’t have an advanced display.
-Although they do increase in quality and features with more expensive machines, they best ones (like the Series 4 or ‘S4’) are still not as good as the monitors you’ll get on air rowers.
+Water rowing machines typically don’t have an advanced display.
+Although they do increase in quality and features with more expensive machines, the best ones (like the Series 4 or ‘S4’) are still not as good as the monitors you’ll get on air rowers.
 The PM5 monitor there can far outreach the S4.

 Another knock-on effect of this problem is that you might have trouble finding compatible rowing apps.
-If you’re serious about online racing events and using apps like the KinoMap, double check the water rower you’re buying is supported.
+If you’re serious about online racing events and using apps like the KinoMap, double-check the rower you’re buying is supported.
 A lot of rowers aren’t.

 Water takes some looking after

-While you’ll ever have to do much with the fan on your Concept 2, the same can’t be said for the water tank on your water rower.
+While you’ll never have to do much with the fan on your Concept 2, the same can’t be said for the water tank on your water machine.
 You’ll need to add water purification tablets into your list of ‘life jobs’, once every 6 or so months.
 The water can actually get cloudy (yuk) if left too long, especially in bright sunny rooms.

 While not the hardest task you’ll ever have to do, some people don’t want the hassle and would rather opt for a good air rower.

-There’s some questions to be asked about the long term life span of a water-based rowing machine.
-It’s not a lot of fun if your waterrower tank is leaking!
+There are some questions to be asked about the long term life span of a water-based rowing machine.
+It’s not a lot of fun if your WaterRower tank is leaking!
 After all, it’s made from plastic and eventually it can crack, or spring a leak somewhere.